MarkMichon1/BitGlitter-Python/README.md

 ### Video

-In addition
+You can choose between either outputting all of your frames as a series of images (.png), or as a single .mp4.

 + **Customizable resolution:** You have complete control of the size of the outputted frames, whether they are 480p or 8K.
-+ **Customizable Framerate:** Currently supports 30 and 60 FPS, custom values coming soon.
++ **Customizable Framerate:** Currently supports 30 and 60 FPS, custom values are coming soon.

 ![Custom Color Showcase](https://i.imgur.com/4uQTxwT.png)